Adapted from a talk at the 2015 Burlington Ruby Conference and reworked in November 2016 for RubyConf 2016.

 The better answer is to say,

-I’m writing this piece because what I learned through chess was the importance of knowing how to think ahead two, three, five, even ten moves into the future.
-In a good game of chess, you know that’s what your opponent is doing.
+I’m writing this piece because what I learned through chess was the importance of technique and of strategy.
+The importance of knowing how to think ahead two, three, five, even 10 moves into the future, because in a good game of chess, you know that’s what your opponent is doing.

-I’m writing this piece because what I learned through theater was the importance of knowing how to make things up when you need to make things up, because your scene partner apparently took an extra long smoke break and has not yet appeared onstage for your scene.
+I’m writing this piece because what I learned through theater was the importance of improvisation.
+The importance of knowing how to make things up when you need to make things up, because your scene partner apparently took an extra long smoke break and has not yet appeared onstage for your scene.

-I’m writing this piece because I really like language.
+I’m writing this piece because I like learning languages.
 Because the more I write object-oriented code, the better I understand Chinese, where each stroke represents one idea, each character is made up of a collection of strokes, each collection of strokes represents one meaning, and each word is formed when these different collections compose.

 I’m writing because the more I study Chinese, the better I understand English.

 I’m writing because the more thorough my tests, the better I think about creative writing.
-If I expect result a when I run command b, then why should the reader accept that character c performs action d?
+If I expect Result A when I run Command B, I can learn to expect that Character C must have a specific kind of reaction when the plot twists with Action D.

 When I started to learn to code, people told me that the hardest thing I was going to have to get used to was learning how to Google, and I just wanted to be like,